unlock-protocol/unlock/docs/docs/governance/frequently-asked-questions.md

 If you want to have a say in the Unlock DAO, but don’t feel you have the time or ability to keep up with ongoing off-chain and onchain proposals and their related conversations and votes, you can delegate your votes to someone who will vote them on your behalf.
 [This guide shows you how to delegate off-chain and onchain voting power using Snapshot and Tally](https://unlock-protocol.com/guides/delegation/).

-## Is it possible to become a delegate and not currently hold any UDT
+## Is it possible to become a delegate and not currently hold any UP

 No, delegation is the act of assigning the votes from address weighted by the number of tokens that this address owns.
-If you don't UDT, the weight would be 0 :)
+If you don't UP, the weight would be 0 :)

-## Is there any minimum UDT holding threshold for delegate consideration
+## Is there any minimum UP holding threshold for delegate consideration

-No, even owning 0.000001 UDT is enough to delegate.
+No, even owning 0.000001 UP is enough to delegate.

+## What is Unlock Inc. (aka Unlock Labs)?

+Unlock Inc. is the company that wrote the first versions of the Unlock Protocol.
+It is now just one of the many stakeholders of the Unlock Protocol DAO and community.

 ## What can the DAO ask Unlock Inc. to do?

 Nothing :) Because Unlock Inc does not "exist" on-chain.
 Similarly, Unlock Inc. cannot ask other members of the community to do "things" through the DAO.

-## Why is Unlock Inc. not doing marketing for the token?

-Unlock Inc. is not legally allowed to promote the token.
-Additionally, since this is a governance token, we do not recommend advertising it as an investment device.

-## Does the Unlock team promote its governance token?

-No, the Unlock Inc. team does not promote its governance token or discuss its price.